College 2 Career (C2C) supports the learning needs and employment goals of individuals with an intellectual disability.

 - your ability to work, with decreasing support, in an independent, integrated placement following the C2C program

 We can be found within the Disability Services and Programs for Students (DSPS).
 We are funded by Department of Rehabilitation.

 Referrals can be made to you by your:

 - DSPS counselor

-The goals of the program are centered on providing students with tools necessary to obtain jobs related with each student’s unique set of abilities, skills and interests.
+The goals of the program are centered on providing students with tools necessary to obtain jobs related to each student’s unique set of abilities, skills, and interests.

 Criteria for Acceptance in C2C

 C2C students must be:

 - Have a documented diagnosis of an Intellectual Disability.